Fionnghuala O'Reilly: Pageantry

 In 2017, O'Reilly competed in Miss District of Columbia USA 2018, where she won a swimsuit award winner and placed as the third runner-up.
 On August 1, 2019, O'Reilly competed as Miss Dublin in the Miss Universe Ireland 2019 pageant in Dublin, Ireland.
 She won the competition in a historic moment as the first woman of colour to do so in the pageants history since 1961.
 She was crowned by the outgoing titleholder, Grainne Gallanagh.
 As Miss Universe Ireland, she represented Ireland at the Miss Universe 2019 pageant and her platform spotlighted the need for diversity and women in STEM (science, technology, engingeering, and math).
 She ultimately finished Unplaced.

 Philanthropy

 In 2021, O'Reilly received the AAIDN Heritage and Diaspora Spirit Award from the African American Irish Diaspora Network's Inaugural Diaspora Leadership Awards Gala, hosted by Mary McAleese.
 In 2022, O'Reilly launched Space to Reach, an organization dedicated to advancing Black to Brown women in STEM.

+Data analysis

+O'Reilly works for NASA as a data analyst.
+She is a director of the NASA International Space Apps Challenge initiative run by NASA.